A Dirac-material-inspired non-linear electrodynamic model: Wave propagation properties in a uniform magnetic background

 in which the matrix elements of $M_{ij}$ are written as

 where we have defined ${\bf n}={\bf k}/\omega$.
 The null determinant $\mbox{det}(M)=0$ yields the ${\bf n}$-polynomial equation

 whose solutions provide two possible refractive indices

-Using the coefficients from (\ref{coeficientsresult}), the refractive indices are functions of the angle $\theta$ between the magnetic background field and wave propagation direction $\hat{{\bf k}}$.
-In the limit $\beta\rightarrow\infty$, both the refractive index go to one.
-Moreover, in the regime of a strong magnetic field $(|{\bf B}_{0}|\gg\beta)$, the first solution is $n_{1}\simeq 1$, and the second refractive index depends only on the $\theta$-angle
+Using the coefficients from eq. (\ref{coeficientsresult}), the refractive indices are functions of the angle $\theta$ between the magnetic background field and wave propagation direction $\hat{{\bf k}}$.
+In the limit $\beta\rightarrow\infty$, both the refractive indices go to one.
+Moreover, in the regime of a strong magnetic field $(|{\bf B}_{0}|\gg\beta)$, the first solution is $n_{1}\simeq 1$, and the second refractive index depends only on the $\theta$-angle, namely,

 For the TaAs Dirac material listed in the table (\ref{table1}), $\beta \rightarrow 0$, and the refractive index have the same results, $n_{1}=1$ and $n_{2}=|\sec\theta|$, respectively.
 In the case of the QED, we consider $\alpha_{D}=\alpha = 0.0073$, and in this approximation, the refractive index are given by